-At the age of 19, Holly lost her father to a heart attack.
-She and her mother supported each other by learning as they navigated their way through the family finances.
-Because her father handled the finances, it wasn’t clear how to even do simple tasks like pay bills.
-She learned a lot in a short period of time.
+At the age of 19, I lost my father to a heart attack.
+My mother and I supported each other by learning as we navigated their way through the family finances.
+Because my father handled the finances, it wasn’t clear how to even do simple tasks like pay bills.
+I learned a lot in a short period of time.

-Holly graduated from George Mason University in 2001 with a degree in Public Administration and minor in Management.
+I graduated from George Mason University in 2001 with a degree in Public Administration and minor in Management.